t7yang/vscode-typed-theme-generator/README.md

 ## Features

+- With JS/TS, now you can just install the color pallete (Material Design Colors or Tailwind Colors) you like and import to use in your design.
 - Design your theme with TypeScript and well type definition including every property information (hovering).
 - Support generate variant colors theme with variable.
 - Provide a helper function to add alpha (in rgba) to color and even variable.